Selected writings, notes, and reflections.

 I don't even know why

-this summer came.
+this summer came to us—

-for which loves,
+for what loves,

-for what dreamy journey?..
+for what dreamed-of journey?..

-and by wetting the morning sand,
+and wets the morning sand,

 From Karyotakis: Selected Poems

-this at least, try to do
+this at least, try,

 by too much contact with the crowd,

-by too much movement and talk.
+by too much activity and talk...

-by parading it around and exposing it,
+taking it around and exposing it so often

-the daily foolishness—
+to the daily foolishness

-until it becomes like a stranger, burdensome.
+until it becomes a burdensome stranger...

 From C.P.
 Cavafy: Selected Poems